A Catholic liberal arts education

 At Caldwell University, developing the whole person is highly valued and a part of the culture of the campus.
 Students learn many life lessons from real-life experiences that help build a foundation of values, citizenship, and character.
 Caldwell University students make a difference as they become involved in community service and campus ministry.
 Through involvement in clubs and organizations, students participate in leadership initiatives, gain friendships, and continue in the Dominican tradition of helping the needy.
-Caldwell Campus Ministry ambassadors volunteered with Jersey Cares to help rebuild homes devastated by Superstorm Sandy at the Jersey Shore.
+Caldwell Campus Ministry ambassadors volunteered with Jersey Cares to help rebuild homes devastated by Superstorm Sandy along the Jersey Shore.
 Graduate students studying Art Therapy also had the opportunity to work with families affected by Superstorm Sandy while working with Jersey Coast Creates.
-The students conducted art therapy activities at a series of healing arts workshops this spring.
+The students conducted art therapy activities at a series of healing arts workshops.

-Caldwell students participated in building churches in Belize and have also traveled to Appalachia to repair and build homes for the needy.
-On our annual Service Day, classes are cancelled as the students, faculty, and staff provide assistance at various locations in New Jersey.
+Caldwell students participated in building churches in Belize and have traveled to Appalachia to repair and build homes for the needy.
+On our annual Service Day, classes are canceled as students, faculty, and staff provide assistance at various locations in New Jersey.
 Whether it means helping local food banks, painting classrooms in a local Catholic school, or providing companionship to the elderly, the spirit of Caldwell University is spread far and wide on Service Day.

 Through these inspiring events, Caldwell University students gain life-altering experiences and lessons of gratitude while kindling friendships as this small campus takes big steps to change the world around them.

-Caldwell University fields NCAA Division II teams in men’s baseball, basketball, soccer, track & field, cross-country, and tennis and women’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball, and added sprint football in the fall of 2017.
+Caldwell University fields NCAA Division II teams in men’s baseball, basketball, cross-country, lacrosse, soccer, tennis, and track & field and women’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball.
+In 2019, Caldwell University built a brand-new eSports arena to support its competitive eSports program.

 In addition to need-based grants a student might receive from the federal or state government, Caldwell offers its own need-based grant program for students with financial need.
 These grants run up to $25,000 per year.